yacarthar/book_api/README.md

 ```

 ### Requisite
-- A Postgresql database up and running for local environment.
+- A Postgresql database up and running for the local environment.
 - Another Postgresql database for functional tests.

 ### Environment Variables

-To run/test this project Locally, you will need to add the following environment variables to your `local.env` file or `.test.env` (when you run tests).
+To run/test this project Locally, you must add the following environment variables to your `local.env` file or `.test.env` (when you run tests).

 I recommend you look up `.env.example` for more detail.